DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 Reports like this rarely have published evidence and may be nothing but fantansy deamed up by _The Tailor of Panama_ type reporters.
-Regardless, tageted theft is very liekly and one would assume it to be happening even when specific reports are unsubstantiated.
+Regardless, targeted theft is very liekly and one would assume it to be happening even when specific reports are unsubstantiated.

 Remaining discussion to be added...